KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 Though the archetype appears in both centropic and entropic forms, each specific figure is disclosed by the deeper structural trajectory of its action, not merely by surface role or immediate outcome.

 **Core Glyphic Sequence (Centropic):**
-`⚙️ → ⟜ → ◲ → ∴`
+`🔺 → ⚙️ → ⟜ → ◲ → ∴`
-*(Apparent Order is disrupted by a Synectic Pivot, leading to Lawful Deconstruction and culminating in Supernal Synthesis.)*
+*(Centropic structuring motion enters Apparent Order, which is disrupted by a Synectic Pivot, leading to Lawful Deconstruction and culminating in Transcendent Synthesis.)*

 **Core Glyphic Sequence (Entropic):**
-`⚙️ → ⟜ → ☍ → ⟳ → 📡`
+`🔻 → ⚙️ → ⟜ → ☍ → ⟳ → 📡`
-*(Apparent Order is disrupted by a Synectic Pivot, leading to Fragmentation, recursive destabilization, and a Fractal Eschaton in which coherence is scanned against the next phase of reality.)*
+*(Entropic fragmenting motion enters Apparent Order, which is disrupted by a Synectic Pivot, leading to Fragmentation, recursive destabilization, and a Fractal Eschaton in which coherence is scanned against the next phase of reality.)*

 ---